Welcome aboard! Check our latest update before you travel - Covid-19 Info>

 Soon known as The Lady of the Lake, she provided an essential link between the isolated farming communities along the lake and the outside world.
 At 48 metres long, she was the biggest boat on the Lake and carried passengers, sheep, cattle, mail and supplies.

 Nearly scrapped in 1968, she was rescued and purchased by RealNZ and put to work once again carrying passengers around the Lake.
-Since then the TSS Earnslaw has been painstakingly restored to its original condition – everything you see is pretty much like it was 100 years ago.
-Today, the TSS Earnslaw is the only coal fired steamship in operation in the southern hemisphere, making her one of the most unique experiences in the world.
+Since then the TSS Earnslaw has been painstakingly restored to its original condition.
+Everything you see is pretty much like it was 100 years ago, making her one of the most unique experiences in the world.

 The TSS Earnslaw has featured in several movies including a cameo in Indiana Jones and the Kingdom of the Crystal Skull as an Amazon River Boat.
 Parts of the trawler SS Venture in Peter Jackson’s King Kong were inspired by the TSS Earnslaw.
 Famous composer Ron Goodwin composed a piece of music inspired by the rhythm of the TSS Earnslaw’s engines.